DDKL/flowergallery/README.md

-Project title: The Alice Garden
+Project title: The Alice Garden<br>
-Project client: Alice, floral designer, volunteer, instructor Project description: a minimal and pure photo galllery that is mobile-friendly and allows simple additions of photos, descriptions, and titles.
+Project client: Alice, floral designer, volunteer, instructor<br>
+Project description: a minimal and pure photo galllery that is mobile-friendly and allows simple additions of photos, descriptions, and titles.

 <table>